jonas-grgt/Clique/README.md

     .addRows("A", "B")
     .render();
 ```

+**NOTE:** Emojis will mess with the width calculation for boxes and tables.
+So try to refrain from using them in tables/boxes

 ### Terminal Ansi Support
 Before applying colors, clique will try to detect if the terminal supports ANSI, if the terminal does, clique will apply ANSI colors